BluRanger/django-chatbot-example/README.md

 ## Step 2: Create databases

-Create the databases and the initial migrations with the following command:
+Create the databases and set the database, username and password in settings.py and migrate with the following command:
-`python manage.py migrate`
+`python manage.py migrate `

 ## Step 3: Run server

 And start the server with

 `python manage.py runserver`